sebfia/nats-dlq-service/README.md

 When a service calls `AckTerminateAsync()` on a message, NATS automatically publishes an advisory event to `$JS.EVENT.ADVISORY.CONSUMER.MSG_TERMINATED.>`.
 The DLQService automatically:
 - Receives the advisory event
 - Validates it matches the configured namespace/environment (by checking the stream name)
-- Stores the metadata in the DLQ stream
+- Fetches the original message payload + headers from the stream and republishes them to the DLQ with DLQ metadata headers

 **Example** (F# - no DLQ code needed):
 ```fsharp